devmahmud/advanced-web-dev-quiz/README.md

 ---

-### 19. Which of the following values will always make your page ineligible for bfcache?
+### 19. Which of the following values will always make your page ineligible for bfcache (back/forward cache)?

 - A. `unload`
 - B. `pagehide`